lokojitcoder123/lokojitcoder123/README.md

 I have hands-on experience with advanced Python programming using libraries such as NumPy, Pandas, and Matplotlib for data analysis, data processing, and visualization.
 I also work with SQL-based database management systems to manage and query structured data efficiently.
 In addition to data analysis, I have a strong foundation in Core Java, Data Structures and Algorithms, and fundamental Operating System concepts, which help me build efficient and scalable software solutions.

-I also have experience working with:-

-1.Business Intelligence and Data Visualization tools like Microsoft Power BI

-2.Database management and SQL for structured data handling

-3.Linux environments for development and system operations

-4.Cloud computing basics using Amazon Web Services

 Currently, I am expanding my knowledge in Data Science and Backend Development, focusing on building scalable applications, improving data processing techniques, and applying analytical methods to real-world problems.

 Key Skills and Technologies :-